icorbachodev/alchemistDen/README.md

 ## Project Overview

-**Alchemist Den** is a cocktail catalogue application that allows users to browse and search for various cocktails.
+**Alchemist Den** is a cocktail catalogue application that allows users to browse for various cocktails.
 The application fetches data from the CocktailDB API and displays it in a visually appealing manner using Tailwind CSS and Framer Motion for animations.

 ## Features

 - **Cocktail Catalogue**: Browse a list of cocktails with images and names.
-- **Search Functionality**: Search for cocktails by name.
 - **Filter Options**: Filter cocktails by category, glass type, and alcoholic content.
 - **Cocktail Details**: View detailed information about a selected cocktail, including its image, category, glass type, and instructions.